an-prata/webby/README.md

 In the root of this repo there is a unit file named `webby.service`.
 If you install the AUR package this gets moved to `/usr/lib/systemd/system/`.
 If you do not install from the AUR you should move this file to `/etc/systemd/system/`, see https://wiki.archlinux.org/title/systemd#Writing_unit_files.

 ## Configuring
 Basic configuration can be done with the `/etc/webby/config.json` file.
 If this file is absent `webby` will use a default configuration.
-The default configuration is located at the root of this repo and will be auto populated upon an AUR installation.
+The default configuration may also be written to file using the command `webby -gen-config`.